ispanos/ansible-role-security/README.md

 ---

     security_machine_admins:
-        default:
-            username: admin
+      - username: admin
         password: '$6$ZNjKXVPieEdp2$xodvDHyPSY0pSbaPWpDwvuD59Zuwco6ZKHWwalEc34WiJjgYH8BW9/GchU1OOI7C8RUY3NHEtAW0A/5.bnNPE0'
         ssh_pub_key_url: https://github.com/none.keys
         shell: /bin/bash

 Create server administrators.
-The new user will not have the name "default". `default.username` is the name of the user in the system.
-Default username is "adming, password is "admin", created with `mkpasswd --method=sha-512` However, "ssh_pub_key_url" is not valid and you won't be able to log in if password authentication is disabled.
+Default username is "admin, password is "admin", created with `mkpasswd --method=sha-512` However, "ssh_pub_key_url" is not valid and you won't be able to log in if password authentication is disabled.

     security_sudoers_passwordless: []
     security_sudoers_passworded: []

-A list of users (not usernames) who should be added to the sudoers file so they can run any command as root (via `sudo`) either without a password or requiring a password for each command, respectively.
+A list of users who should be added to the sudoers file so they can run any command as root (via `sudo`) either without a password or requiring a password for each command, respectively.

 ---